Middle School Highlights

 Welcome to 2018

-Kia ora Koutou Katoa, Talofa Lava, Kia orana, Malo e lelei, Fakaalofa atu, and Welcome to Term One, 2017.
+Kia ora Koutou Katoa, Talofa Lava, Kia orana, Malo e lelei, Fakaalofa atu, and Welcome.

-The Highlights of 2016 expressed in the video above hopefully give you an insight of how much we value your children's future.
+The Highlights expressed in the video above hopefully give you an insight of how much we value your children's future.

 When your child begins their journey at Sir Edmund Hillary Collegiate Middle School they will embark on a journey.
 Which we often refer to as “Rowing the same Waka together” or never letting anyone fall behind uplifting each other in a positive manner.

 This experience is our personalized approach to the middle school teaching and learning and is designed to give your child a wide variety of opportunities across the curriculum.